SpaceDandy13/oss-repo-template/labs/lab-04/Lab4.md

 6.
   Android uses the Apache license 2.0:
   Android is about freedom and choice.
-The purpose of Android is to promote openness in the mobile world.
+"The purpose of Android is to promote openness in the mobile world and we can't predict or dictate all the uses for our software".
+As a result, they think LGPL is too restrictive.
 Moreover, free systems will attract more developers.
 Apache license is a permissive free software license.
 Thus it is a suitable license for android.

 7.
 https://github.com/ziyangji/business-model